Archive for category Home Maintenance

 Before you consider remodeling inside, look at your yard and try to see it from a potential buyer’s eyes.

 This Vinings home for sale features beautiful, lush landscaping.
-Listed by Tina Hunsicker of Atlanta Fine Homes Sotheby's International Realty.
+Listed by Tina Hunsicker.

 Landscaping Tips